windicss/docs/guide/introduction.md

 #### 🔌 Compatibility

-Windi CSS supports Tailwind CSS configuration options, directives, and utilities.
+Windi CSS supports [Tailwind CSS] configuration [options], [directives], and [utilities].

 #### 😎 Auto-Inferred Variables and Variants

 No need to configure custom variables like numbers, sizes, scores, and colors.
-Windi CSS will [automatically](/utilities/auto) generate them based on the class semantics.
+Windi CSS will [automatically](/guide/auto) generate them based on the class semantics.

 For example, if you use `p-3.2`, it will become available and work as you would expect.